WASdev/sample.DefaultApplication/README.md

     </error-page>
 ```

-The slash was added here:
+The slash was added before `auth_error.jsp`.
+Without it, the JSP file is not found.

 ```
     <error-page id="ErrorPage_1">